hui-z/h-qrcode/README.md

 This project is forked from [qrcodejs](https://github.com/davidshimjs/qrcodejs), your can find the original README there.

-Here we are only going to include features which h-qrcode added.
+Here we are only going to include features which added by h-qrcode .

-> This project is experimental currently, API would be changed in later release.
+> This project is experimental currently, API might be changed in later release.

 # Installation